Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/addUser_en.md

 **Note:**

 The group parameter must be an existing user group.
-If not specified, a user group with the same name as the name paramter is created by default.
+If not specified, a user group with the same name as the name parameter is created by default.

 ##RETURN VALUE##